ProcessWire is an open-source content management system and framework.

 Your browser will begin downloading an archive titled processwire-master.zip.

-Log in to your server through Cyberduck (or your preferred SFTP client) with the username serverpilot and its password.
+Log in to your server through Cyberduck (or your preferred SFTP client) as the system user your app belongs to.
 (If you've just followed our tutorials on uploading files and configuring Cyberduck, then you might still be connected to your server.)

 Follow this path to your app directory, where APPNAME is the name of your app (we use "processwire" in this tutorial):

 Drag the processwire-master.zip file from your computer's Downloads folder and drop it into your app directory in Cyberduck.

 Next, click once on processwire-master.zip and select Expand Archive from the Cyberduck menu.